This is the ultimate WordPress SEO checklist.

 301 redirects tell search engines that the URL change is permanent and to give the new page all the SEO value of the old page.
 So if you’re changing the permalink, you’ll want to 301 redirect the old URL to the new one.

-If you don’t, every external site that has ever linked to your page will now be useless.
+If you don’t, every external website that has ever linked to your page will now be useless.
 It will instead go to your 404 “Page not found” result.
 The link is broken.
 Google will realize it too and “poof”, you’ll disappear from the search results for that topic.

-An SEO plugin will often have a redirect feature built-in, so check what you’re using first before looking for another plugin.
+A WordPress SEO plugin will often have a redirect feature built-in, so check what you’re using first before looking for another plugin.

 Step 48: Keep your content updated.